jfeinstein10/SlidingMenu/README.md

     sliding:touchModeAbove="margin|fullscreen"
     sliding:touchModeBehind="margin|fullscreen"
     sliding:behindOffset="@dimen/YOUR_OFFSET"
+    sliding:behindWidth="@dimen/YOUR_WIDTH"
     sliding:behindScrollScale="@dimen/YOUR_SCALE"
     sliding:shadowDrawable="@drawable/YOUR_SHADOW"
     sliding:shadowWidth="@dimen/YOUR_SHADOW_WIDTH" />
 ```
+NOTE : you cannot use both behindOffset and behindWidth.
+You will get an exception if you try.
 * `viewAbove` - a reference to the layout that you want to use as the above view of the SlidingMenu
 * `viewBehind` - a reference to the layout that you want to use as the behind view of the SlidingMenu
 * `touchModeAbove` - an enum that designates what part of the screen is touchable when the above view is